marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 This will compact the hard disk of the virtual machine and export the image and release notes to the `dist/` folder.

 :::{note}
-The `validate` tag checks that the repositories git tag is the same as the `vm_version` specified in `inventory.yml`, and is only needed for strict releases.
+The `validate` tag checks that the repositories git tag is the same as the `vm_version` specified in `inventory.yml`, and is only needed for new releases by Quantum Mobile maintainers.
 :::

 ## Other Useful commands